-ARC 401-P
+ISP 401-P

-Deceased Student Process
+Deceased Student Procedure

-If you learn of the death of a person that you believe is or was a student at Clackamas Community College, please notify the Associate Dean of Enrollment and Student Services, Jennifer Anderson, at Jennifer.anderson@clackamas.edu.
+If you learn of the death of a person that you believe is or was a student at Clackamas Community College, please notify the CARE Team at care@clackamas.edu or via the CARE Team referral form.

-Upon notification, the Associate Dean of Enrollment and Student Services (or designee) will research the student’s current or former standing with the College and will take steps as identified below.
+Upon notification, the Chair of the CARE Team (or designee) will research the student’s current or former standing with the College and will take steps as identified below.

-Notification process for current CCC student
+Notification process for current or previous CCC student